2025 College Football Playoff National Championship: Host selection

-College Football Playoff

-The game was the 11th national championship in CFP history and the first national championship game under the expanded playoff format, which featured twelve teams instead of four.

 Teams

 The game marked the ninth meeting all-time between the Buckeyes and Fighting Irish; Notre Dame won the first two games, in 1935 and 1936, while Ohio State won each of the next six meetings.
 The teams had last met as part of a home-and-home series with the Buckeyes earning victories of 21–10 and 17–14 on September 3, 2022, and September 23, 2023, respectively.
 It was the teams' sixth consecutive meeting in which both were ranked in the top ten by the AP Poll.
 The game was their third postseason meeting following Ohio State victories in the 2006 Fiesta Bowl and the 2016 Fiesta Bowl.

 Ohio State entered the game seeking their ninth national championship and their second of the CFP era following their win over Oregon in the 2015 College Football Playoff National Championship.
 Notre Dame entered seeking its twelfth title and their first of the CFP era, with the last coming in 1988.
-Both teams had appeared in championship games more recently, though: Ohio State fell to Alabama in the 2021 College Football Playoff National Championship, while Notre Dame similarly lost to Alabama in the 2013 BCS National Championship Game.
+Both teams had appeared in championship games more recently, though: Ohio State fell to Alabama in the 2021 College Football Playoff National Championship, while Notre Dame similarly lost to Alabama in the 2013 BCS National Championship Game (Notre Dame’s appearance was later vacated by the NCAA).

 After the 2024 College Football Playoff National Championship featured Michigan, from the Big Ten, and Washington, from the Pac-12, this matchup marked the second consecutive national championship without a participant from the Southeastern Conference (SEC).
 This had not occurred since consecutive Big 12 vs. Pac-10 matchups in the 2005 Orange Bowl, which featured Oklahoma (who joined the SEC in 2024) and USC, and the 2006 Rose Bowl, which featured Texas (who also joined the SEC in 2024) and USC.